ihuston/blog/content/post/abstraction-or-the-gift-of-our-weak-brains.md

 Eventually, I hit a tipping point.
 Once I modeled the abstractions appropriately in my mind, I was able to reason about complex behavior as well or better than my peers.
 I suddenly started getting flashes of insight, and was able to leverage previous abstractions when solving take-home problems.

 This felt like a bit of a superpower.
-It felt like I had finally modeled the problem properly in my brain, and as a result was able to ignore extraneous details and solve the Big Picture problems.
+It felt like I had finally modeled the problem properly in my brain, and as a result was able to identify patterns and solve Big Picture problems.

 Much later in life, I would read Hofstadter's <u>[Gödel, Escher, Bach][geb]</u> and realize I had metaprogrammed my brain for a particular domain, and it had allowed me to use abstractions as a first-class language for learning and reasoning.

-Why did I do this, when some people with higher IQs were perfectly capable of it, but didn't appear to be doing it? __Was it because the lack of abstractions was more painful for me than for them?__
+Why did I do this, when some people with higher IQs were perfectly capable of it, but didn't appear to be doing it? __Was it because the lack of abstractions caused more pain for me than for them?__

   [em]: https://en.wikipedia.org/wiki/Electromagnetism
   [cm]: https://en.wikipedia.org/wiki/Classical_mechanics